Gadgetoid/draft67/README.md

 - **Outlines** come from a screen-space pass that inks edges where surface normal, depth, or **material id** breaks, so silhouettes, creases, and boundaries between different materials are drawn, but the internal seams of a merged surface are not.
-- **Theme** colours are shared shader uniforms, so one toggle recolours the whole scene live.
+- **Themes** are a tiny registry - two sRGB swatches (ink + paper) per style.
+The shader uniforms (linearised so fills match exactly), the CSS chrome, and the menu picker all derive from it, so a new sheet style is essentially one entry.
+Palette swatches recolour by masking a `var(--ink)` fill with the material pattern, so the ink line-art follows the active theme.
 - Shaders are written in **TSL** (Three Shading Language) so a single source compiles to both WGSL (WebGPU) and GLSL (WebGL2).

+## Credits

+The toolbar/menu icons are a scalable web font built from **nikoichu's 1-bit Pixel Icons** (https://nikoichu.itch.io/pixel-icons), white pixels only, traced to pixel-accurate vector glyphs.
+The font ships in [public/iconfont/](public/iconfont/); the generator lives alongside the project.

 ## License

 Released under **[CC0 1.0 Universal](LICENSE)**: public domain, no rights reserved.
 Do whatever you like with it.
+(The icon pack keeps its own licence - see Credits.)